decaying splendour and lots of Ostalgie in the former Deutsche Demokratische Republik

 Day 6 - Leipzig, Karl-Marx-Stadt and Dresden

-In the morning we'll have a quick tour around Leipzig and its socialist outskirts, before eventually heading to one of the most significant places of the whole GDR: Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.
+After breakfast we'll move to Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.

 After lunch, we'll head to Dresden crossing some truly melancholic Ostalgie-landscapes along the way.